nizbit/ungratefuldead/Submissions/Phase II/Documents/README.txt

 	At least one power up:

-		Sixty coins included in level
+		Sixty coins included in level, where each coin adds to the player score

 	At least one NPC: